comhon-project/laravel-calendar-core/README.md

 ### Schedulable Serie Service

-Schedulable Serie service permit to manage a serie of events directly from your Schedulable model. to instanciate the `SchedulableSerieService` you should use [laravel container](https://laravel.com/docs/11.x/container) and Dependency injection.
+Schedulable Serie service permit to manage a serie of events directly from your Schedulable Serie object. to instanciate the `SchedulableSerieService` you should use [laravel container](https://laravel.com/docs/11.x/container) and Dependency injection.

 From `SchedulableSerieService` You can, attach/detach participants, set participation status for a participant, cancel events.